October 9, 2010

 Pinyon (SDC #37, 4492′) • mapdirections*

-Finally it was cool enough to head out to Anza Borrego.
-Cool enough but not necesarily cool.
-I’d been up a handful of peaks in Anza Borrego State Park over the past few years, but this was my first time out since starting on the San Diego peaks list, and I was looking forward to more, lots more.
-This particular weekend I brought the necessary maps and info for 5 peaks situated around Earthquake Valley, near the center of Anza Borrego State Park.
+Finally it was getting cool enough to head out to Anza Borrego.
+Cool enough but not necessarily cool.
+I’d been up a handful of peaks in Anza Borrego State Park over the past few years, but this was my first time out since starting on the San Diego peaks list and I was looking forward to more.
+This particular weekend I brought the necessary maps and info for five peaks situated around Earthquake Valley.

 grapevine1